Bet on these four Stanley Cup dark horses

 Tampa Bay Lightning

 After goalie Ben Bishop was traded to the Los Angeles Kings on Feb.
-27, Andrei Vasilevskiy became the Lightning's No. 1 netminder.
-As expected, he's been solid, with a 6-0-1 record in his past seven games, including a 1.38 goals-against average and a .958 save percentage.
+27, Andrei Vasilevskiy became the Lightning's No. 1.
+As expected, he's been solid, going 6-0-1 with a 1.38 goals-against average and a .958 save percentage.
 During the Eastern Conference finals last spring, Vasilevskiy proved he could handle the job after Bishop suffered a season-ending leg injury.
 Vasilevskiy thrives on the big stage, and his continued success could help Tampa Bay make that final push toward a playoff berth.

 New York Rangers